cyoo1/Machine-Learning-Project-1/README.txt

 Machine Learning Project #1
 This is my first standalone ML project.
 Utilizing knowledge and help from W3Schools in their Machine Learning using Python3, Pandas and Multiple Regression.
-Over the winter (2020), I wanted to help my father who owns a paint company, automate the estimation process utilizing factors such as house size, beds, bath, etc. Due to the limited amount of data provided to my father, I have not been able to refine/train and test my data in a good manner.
+Over the winter (2020),I wanted to help my father who owns a paint company, automate the estimation process utilizing factors such as house size, beds, bath, etc.
+Due to the limited amount of data provided by my father, I have not been able to refine/train and test my data in a good manner.
 Until then......